zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 Building and running the demos
 ------------------------------

-This distribution contains a archive, Ice-@ver@-demos.zip, which includes demos for the various supported languages.
-To build and run the demos you must first extract this archive.
+This distribution includes an archive named Ice-@ver@-demos.zip that contains sample programs for the various supported languages.
+To build and run the demos you must first extract this archive in the location of your choice.

 Building and running the C++ demos (Visual C++ 2008)